blankly-finance/blankly-docs/content/en/examples/rsi-screener.md

 ## Overview

-Let's analyze RSI (Relative Strength Index) to build a screener tha we can easily use to filter a universe of assets (say the NYSE or all assets on Coinbase).
+Let's analyze RSI (Relative Strength Index) to build a screener that we can easily use to filter a universe of assets (say the NYSE or all assets on Coinbase).
 It is a common oscillator that is used to indicate whether or not an asset is overbought or oversold by analyzing the average price gains and losses for a given time period.

 ### What is a screener?